 Fundamentally, most use cases do not significantly differ across companies or industries

-The creation of a current use case inventory helps a company to solve many complex issues related to data and technology implementations.
+Creating a current use case inventory helps a company solve many complex issues related to data and technology implementations.
 A use case inventory will almost invariably demonstrate that there are relatively simple solutions to many seemingly daunting business challenges and that marketing & sales tactics do not need to be re-invented over and over again.

 The lack of solid use case design is the main culprit for the persistent low data utilisation levels in customer interaction management across Nordic companies, despite years of efforts by marketers, marketing technologists and data scientists.